Azure/docker-login/README.md

 Now add the username and password as [a secret](https://developer.github.com/actions/managing-workflows/storing-secrets/) in the GitHub repository.

-Docker-login action is supported on both 'AzureUSGovernment' or 'AzureChinaCloud'.Login to the respective Azure Cloud before running docker-login action using [Azure Login](https://github.com/Azure/login)
+Docker-login action is supported on both 'AzureUSGovernment' or 'AzureChinaCloud'

 # Contributing